-You can resize windows either by dragging one of the corners, or by meta-clicking the window to bring up the morphic handles, and dragging the yellow, bottom right handle.
+You can resize windows either by dragging one of the corners, or by metaclicking the window to bring up the morphic halo, and dragging the yellow (bottom right) handle.

 At any time only one window is active; it is in front and has its border highlighted.